Cardiac MRI Laboratory

 CMR provides a comprehensive evaluation of atrial and ventricular chamber size, right and left ventricular function, and valvular function.
-CMR can accurately quantify the severity of valve stenosis (hardening) or regurgitation (leakage) without the need for intravenous contrast administration.
-CMR is also an excellent imaging modality in patients with complex congenital heart disease.
+It can accurately quantify the severity of valve hardening (stenosis) or leakage (regurgitation) without the need for intravenous contrast administration.
+CMR is also an excellent imaging modality in patients with simple and complex congenital heart disease.
 Magnetic resonance angiography (MRA) evaluates the three-dimensional anatomy of the aorta.
 Due to the absence of ionizing radiation, MRA is an ideal test for the serial follow-up of patients with aortic aneurysms or dissections.
 For many indications, we can perform MRA without intravenous contrast while maintaining excellent diagnostic accuracy.
 We also perform 4D flows for further evaluation of the aortic pathology.